rooklift/gofish/README.md

 The console app `sgf.py` provides a simple ability to view the main variation.

 The GUI also allows loading, saving, variations, *et cetera*.
+I'm not actually sure what version of Python and Tk it needs.

 ## Notes on SGF as I understand it